saswatamcode/metricsGPT/README.md

 ## Installation

-Make sure you have [ollama](https://ollama.com/) installed locally with at least one embedding model and chat-able model pulled, and Python 3.12+.
+Ensure you have Python 3.12+ locally.

 By default this tool uses [`llama3`](https://ollama.com/library/llama3) and [`nomic-embed-text`](https://ollama.com/library/nomic-embed-text).